How to achieve savings goals? These tools and resources will have you achieving your goals in less time than you thought.

 Then, we set the savings goal of a 50% PSR rate for 2011.

 Ultimately what happened was, well…life!
 We had several large purchases that we made with cash that would have gone to our savings account.
-These include a foundation repair, a second (beater) vehicle after ours broke down, and pre-paying the cruise portion of our Alaska trip for 2012 earlier than expected.
+These include a foundation repair, a second (beater) vehicle after ours broke down, and pre-paying for the cruise portion of our Alaska trip for 2012 earlier than expected.

 The great news about all of this is that we were able to preserve most of our savings by paying cash for these items.
-So, while we did not meet our goal, being able to preserve and add to savings despite large expenses is a big accomplishment to me.
+So, while we did not meet our goal, being able to preserve and add to savings despite large expenses is a big accomplishment for me.
 In fact, if we added in the large purchases we had, our PSR would have been 46.9%.

 7. Play a Savings Game for Adults